-25 3 Calibrating CPCs using the CLOUD chamber as an aerosol source particle production was triggered by switching on the UV lamp after adding SO_2, O_3 and water vapour to the chamber.
+The calibration unit consisted of the CLOUD chamber as the particle source.
+Doing so, the calibration particle composition was exactly the same as during the nucleation experiments.
+The particle production was triggered by switching on the UV lamp after adding SO2, O3 and water vapour to the chamber.
 The particles were sampled from a core sampling probe, which was used to minimize diffusion losses.
 The core sampling probe consisted of a coaxial tube with a conical tip and an outer diameter of 6 mm.
-A fraction of the flow was sampled through that tube from the center of the flow, whereas the flow closer to the walls of the main tube was discarded.
-5 No external charger was used, only the naturally negatively charged fraction of particles which were size selected with a nano-DMA (Grimm Aerosol Technik, S-DMA, 55-100) were used for the calibration.
-The laminar flow DEG CPC1 was calibrated according to the setup shown in Figure 1.
-To measure the total concentration after the DMA, as a first test, a Faraday Cup Electrometer was used as a reference.
-The particle concentrations after the size selection were low 10 due to many factors, including low ion concentrations (about $400 \,\mathrm{cm}^{-3}$) (Kirkby et al., 2011), fast particle growth (i.e. particles grow out of the desired size range quickly) and internal losses in the DMA.
-This resulted in an unacceptably high noise to signal ratio and therefore it was decided to use a PSM at a fixed cut size as the reference instrument instead of an electrometer.
-The PSM has a significantly lower cut-off size than the laminar flow DEG CPC, a steep count-15 ing efficiency curve ($d{50}=1.1 \text{ nm}$, $d{90}=1.5 \text{ nm}$ for ammonium sulphate (Wimmer et al., 2013)) and it is a single particle counter.
-We assume that the PSM behaves similarly to the laminar flow DEG CPC regarding the ambient temperature.
+A fraction of the flow was sampled through that tube from the centre of the flow, whereas the flow closer to the walls of the main tube was discarded.
+No external charger was used; only the naturally negatively charged fraction of particles which were size selected with a nano-DMA (Grimm Aerosol Technik, S-DMA, 55-100) were used for the calibration.
+The laminar flow DEG-CPC 1 was calibrated according to the setup shown in Fig. 1.
+To measure the total concentration after the DMA, as a first test, a Faraday cup electrometer was used as a reference.
+The particle concentrations after the size selection were low due to many factors, including low ion concentrations (about 400 cm-3) (Kirkby et al., 2011), fast particle growth (i.e. particles grow out of the desired size range quickly) and internal losses in the DMA.
+This resulted in an unacceptably high signal-to-noise ratio and therefore it was decided to use a PSM at a fixed cut size as the reference instrument instead of an electrometer.
+The PSM has a significantly lower cut-off size than the laminar flow DEG-CPC, a steep counting efficiency curve ($d{50} = 1.1 \text{ nm}, d{90} = 1.5 \text{ nm}$ for ammonium sulfate, Wimmer et al., 2013), and it is a single particle counter.
+We assume that the PSM behaves similarly to the laminar flow DEG-CPC regarding the ambient temperature.
 To ensure that the cut-off diameter of the PSM stays the same despite varying experimental temperatures, the saturator temperature of the PSM was adjusted for each temperature in the CLOUD chamber.
-By keeping the homogeneous 20 background in the PSM constant, the assumption is made that the supersaturation within the instrument stays consistent.
-More detailed discussion about the influence of the temperature settings on the instrument behaviour when using an ultrafine DEG-based CPC can be found in e.g. (Jiang et al., 2011a; Kangasluoma et al., 2015).
-These assumptions have not been quantified and certainly add some uncertrainty to the results.
-It would be highly interesting to investigate 25 the effect of the ambient temperature on ultrafine CPCs further, but this is not in the scope of this technical note.
-With this setup, the problem with a too low signal to noise ratio could be reduced and in frame of the measurements presented here, were the best results we could achieve.
+By keeping the homogeneous background in the PSM constant, the assumption is made that the supersaturation within the instrument stays consistent.
+More detailed discussion about the influence of the temperature settings on the instrument behaviour when using an ultrafine DEG-based CPC can be found in e.g. Jiang et al. (2011a) and Kangasluoma et al. (2015).
+These assumptions have not been quantified and certainly add some uncertainty to the results.
+It would be highly interesting to investigate the effect of the ambient temperature on ultrafine